conceptsandtraining/doil/README.md

 * ext-openssl
 * psr/log
 * monolog/monolog

+if office is enabled, these dependencies will also be installed

+* onlyoffice/documentserver
+* postgres
+* rabbitmq

 The easiest way to fulfill the dependencies is Ubuntu 22.01, but it should also be possible with any other Linux installation.